TeodorsLisovenko/lisa-on-microservices/README.md

 **Too Many Standards**: Given the distributed nature of the microservice application, multiple discrete teams of developers often work on a given module, separate from the other teams.
 This can create a situation where multiple frameworks are used when a standard should be established for consistency across the modules.

-**Wrong Cuts (WC)**: This occurs when microservices are split into their technical layers (presentation, business, and data layers).
+**Wrong Cuts**: This occurs when microservices are split into their technical layers (presentation, business, and data layers).
 Microservices are supposed to be split by features, and each fully contains their domain’s presentation, business, and data layers.

-**Not Having an API Gateway (NAG)**: The API gateway pattern is a design pattern for managing the connections between microservices.
+**Not Having an API Gateway**: The API gateway pattern is a design pattern for managing the connections between microservices.
 In large, complex systems, this should be used to reduce the potential issues of direct communication.

-**Hard-Coded Endpoints (HCE)**: Hardcoded IP addresses and ports are used to communicate between services.
+**Hard-Coded Endpoints**: Hardcoded IP addresses and ports are used to communicate between services.
 By hardcoding the endpoints, the application becomes more brittle to change and reduces the application’s scalability.

-**API Versioning (AV)**: All Application Programming Interfaces (API) should be versioned to keep track of changes properly.
+**API Versioning**: All Application Programming Interfaces (API) should be versioned to keep track of changes properly.

-**Microservice Greedy (MG)**: This occurs when microservices are created for every new feature, and, oftentimes, these new modules are too small and do not serve many purposes.
+**Microservice Greedy**: This occurs when microservices are created for every new feature, and, oftentimes, these new modules are too small and do not serve many purposes.
 This increases complexity and the overhead of the system.
 Smaller features should be wrapped into larger microservices if possible.

-**Shared Persistency (SP)**: When two microservice application modules access the same database, it breaks the microservice definition.
+**Shared Persistency**: When two microservice application modules access the same database, it breaks the microservice definition.
 Each microservice should have autonomy and control over its data and database.

-**Inappropriate Service Intimacy (ISI)**: One module requesting private data from a separate module also breaks the microservice definition.
+**Inappropriate Service Intimacy**: One module requesting private data from a separate module also breaks the microservice definition.
 Each microservice should have control over its private data.

-**Shared Libraries (SL)**: If microservices are coupled with a common library, that library should be refactored into a separate module.
+**Shared Libraries**: If microservices are coupled with a common library, that library should be refactored into a separate module.
 This reduces the fragility of the application by migrating the shared functionality behind a common, unchanging interface.
 This will make the system resistant to ripples from changes within the library.

-**Cyclic Dependency (CD)**: This occurs when there is a cyclic connection between calls to different modules.
+**Cyclic Dependency**: This occurs when there is a cyclic connection between calls to different modules.
 This can cause repetitive calls and also increase the complexity of understanding call traces for developers.
 This is a poor architectural practice for microservices.

 Sebastian Copei et al. [2] demonstrate their IDE plugin SIARest to improve the development of microservice-based systems with static code analysis (Fig 1.).